nymea/nymea-docs/docs/about/usage.md

 title: Usage
 ---

-Once you have installed nymea successfully you can start the nymead daemon.
-There are two ways to start nymead:
+Once you have installed nymea successfully you can start the nymea.
+There are two ways to start nymea:

 * Starting nymea as daemon (service)
 * Starting nymea as application (terminal application)